 Test Procedure

 The UE is in CELL_DCH state.
 Before step 1, only signalling radio bearers have been established.
 The SS transmits a RADIO BEARER SETUP message to the UE.
 This message includes RAB information to configure PS domain RB on E-DCH/HSDPA (with DF-3C-HSDPA) and 16 QAM simultaneously configured for L1).
-SRB is mapped to DCH/DCH.
+SRBs are mapped to DCH/DCH.
 After the UE receives this message, it configures RAB accordingly and transmits a RADIO BEARER SETUP COMPLETE message using AM RLC.

-SS sends UE CAPABILITY ENQUIRY on Anchor Carrier Cell using SRB2 mapped onto DCH.
+SS sends UE CAPABILITY ENQUIRY on using SRB2 mapped onto DCH.
 The UE shall respond to the message with UE CAPABILITY INFORMATION message sent to Anchor Carrier Cell 1.
 In that RRC message, it shall include the IE “HS-DSCH physical layer category extension4”.
 The SS completes the procedure by transmitting a UE CAPABILITY INFORMATION CONFIRM message.

-To check that the UE has activated Multiflow HSDPA operation, SS checks that UE sends CQI reports on each stream for Cell 1, Cell 2 and Cell 3.
+To check that the UE has activated Multiflow HSDPA operation, SS checks that UE sends CQI reports for Cell 1, Cell 2 and Cell 3.

 SS calls for generic procedure C.3 to check that UE is in CELL_DCH state.